MicrosoftDocs/azure-docs/articles/jenkins/azure-container-agents-plugin-run-container-as-an-agent.md

 ## Prerequisites

 - **Azure subscription** - You need an Azure subscription to complete this tutorial.
 If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

+- **Azure CLI 2.0 or Azure Cloud Shell** - Install one of the following:

+    - [Azure CLI 2.0](/cli/azure/install-azure-cli?view=azure-cli-latest) - Allows you to run Azure commands from a command or terminal window.
+    - [Azure Cloud Shell](/azure/cloud-shell/quickstart.md) - Browser-based shell experience.
+Cloud Shell enables access to a browser-based command-line experience built with Azure management tasks in mind.

-- **Jenkins Master** - Jenkins supports the *master/slave* pattern where the workload of building projects is delegated to multiple *slave* nodes.
+- **Jenkins Master** - Jenkins supports the *master/slave* pattern where the workload of building projects is delegated to one or more *slave* nodes.
 The master/slave pattern allows a single Jenkins installation to host a large number of projects or to provide different environments needed for builds or tests.
 If you don't currently have a Jenkins Master, start with the [solution template](install-jenkins-solution-template.md), which includes the Java Development Kit (JDK) version 8 and other required Jenkins plugins.

-## Add an Azure service principal to the Jenkins credentials
+## Create and add an Azure service principal to the Jenkins credentials

 You need an Azure service principal to deploy to Azure.